 After completing the Pre-App and meeting with SOP staff to discuss your candidacy, you will work on the formal application.
 Your supporting documents, including three faculty letters of recommendation will be due this summer.

-The application includes a graduate application form, personal statement, 3 letters of recommendation, transcripts, research proposal (if required by your intended Cambridge graduate program) and a curriculum vitae, and other relevant materials.
+The application includes a graduate application form, 3 letters of recommendation, the application cover and packing list, transcripts, degree certificates, research proposal and a curriculum vitae, and other relevant materials.
 Shortlisted applicants are invited to interview in Annapolis, Maryland; interviews are arranged in February.

 Please note that the Gates is changing the application so that students should apply through their normal country of residence.
 (For example: If you are a Guatemalan national but go to school in the US, you would apply in the US round)